 To choose your TV, you should consider more than mere aesthetics.
 It is more important to consider the practical details associated with each type of TV.
 What are their maintenance costs, energy consumption and overall picture quality?
 Here’s a rundown on the advantages and disadvantages of each TV type.

-CRTImages8 TV (cathode ray tube): As mentioned before, perhaps the major disadvantages of a large-screen CRT TV are its sheer size and weight.
+CRT TV (cathode ray tube): As mentioned before, perhaps the major disadvantages of a large-screen CRT TV are its sheer size and weight.
 CRT TVs are also not available in supersizes above, if I remember correctly, 60 inches AND CRTs are rather sensitive to magnetic fields (which is why you sometimes see rainbows at the edges of the screen when the speakers are placed too close to the set).
 The advantages of CRT TV however are:

-1. Easy and cheap to repair since most TV technicians are familiar with this type and the replacement parts are a lot cheaper.
+- Easy and cheap to repair since most TV technicians are familiar with this type and the replacement parts are a lot cheaper.

-2. Wider viewing angle so people viewing from the side will still see the picture clearly.
+- Wider viewing angle so people viewing from the side will still see the picture clearly.
 LCD monitors are at a disadvantage here because the picture becomes hazy when you try to view it from the side.

-3. Better picture resolution.
+- Better picture resolution.

-LCD TImages76V: (liquid crystal display): Liquid crystal displays consume a lot less power than CRTs and Plasma TVs.
+LCD TV: (liquid crystal display): Liquid crystal displays consume a lot less power than CRTs and Plasma TVs.
 Compared to the CRT, LCD TVs are a lot less bulky and a lot lighter, too.
 More importantly, LCD screens are compatible with your computer.
 Unlike CRT TVs that produce the picture through scan lines, LCDs produce the picture through pixels (which is the same way your computer monitor displays pictures on your computer screen).

 However, there's a catch that most people fail to take into account when buying LCD TV sets.
 LCD TVs produce images by shining light through liquid crystals on the screen.
 This means that LCD TVs need a lamp to serve as a light source and, as with any other lamps, the LCD TV lamp needs to be replaced periodically - and THAT costs money.
 Moreover, with frequent use, dead pixels may start popping out on the screen, and since you can’t replace these pixels piece by piece, you will have to have the whole screen replaced - and THAT costs a lot of money.

-PLASMA display TV: Plasma display TVs produce images by passing 44 electricity through an array of rare gases (xenon or neon) that glow and produce light.
+PLASMA display TV: Plasma display TVs produce images by passing electricity through an array of rare gases (xenon or neon) that glow and produce light.
 Almost all of the components required to produce an image can be found on the screen itself; thus, plasma sets are super thin and super light and they can be mounted on the wall, hidden behind sleek wall panels, etc. Unlike LCD TVs, plasma TVs do not need an internal light source; thus, they can render deeper blacks and provide higher contrast.

 One of the disadvantages of having a Plasma TV set stems from its greatest advantage, its size.
 Break the screen and you can say goodbye to your hundred-thousand-peso investment.
 Another disadvantage of plasma TVs is its tendency to “burn in” images.
 Leave a static image on the screen for too long and your expensive, high-tech TV may just become a high-tech painting mounted on your wall (don’t worry, though, as new technologies are incorporated into plasma TV sets to make sure that this does not happen).
 Lastly, if you plan to use a Plasma TV for your Baguio rest house or some other high-altitude vacation spot, you may hear a buzz from its speakers.
 This is because the gases on the screen expand as the altitude increases, thereby causing your Plasma TV to misbehave.